MonitorQA/ExternalApiDocs/_posts/2023-06-09-expire-audit.md

 category: 2.
 Audits
 url_path: '/audit/expire'
 type: 'POST'
-order: 9
+order: 2
 layout: null
 ---

-Manually expire incomplete audits in your organization.
-This endpoint allows you to mark multiple audits as expired, effectively closing them without completion.
+Manually expire incomplete audits in the organization.
+This endpoint enables marking multiple audits as expired, effectively closing them without completion.
 This is useful for audits that are no longer relevant or cannot be completed.

 ## Parameters